madejackson/MillControl/HardwareRequirements.md

  3. (optional) a 220v ralais, SSR or similar if you want to use the [brew timer](#brew-timer)
     1. (SSR High Trigger 2 Channel: 2 channel Solid State Relais Modul 5V/230VAC High Level Trigger)
  8. (optional) HX711 modul and scale
+ 9. (optional) [220v to 5v power supply](#220v-to-5v-converter).
+You could also disassemble an old smartphone power supply

 ### Arduino nano<br>